-July is National Ice Cream Month, but consumers continue to indulge all year long.
+Despite the month of July being National Ice Cream Month, consumers continue to indulge all year long.
 To say that ice cream is a trend is a bit of a misnomer – after all, it’s been popular for centuries.
 In fact, Dolley Madison served ice cream as the featured dessert at the 1813 inaugural ball.

-There are many innovative products that are adding a new twist to this perennial favorite, however.
-These new offerings are contributing to the expected growth of frozen novelty products to reach $30 billion by 2020 within the U.S. retail and foodservice ice cream and frozen dessert market.
+There are many innovative products that are adding a new twist to this perennial frozen treat and driving substantial growth in the market.
+These new offerings are contributing to the expected growth of overall frozen novelty products to top $35 billion by 2025 within the U.S. frozen desserts market.

 Here are three trends that are significantly contributing to this expected growth.

 Arguably, no segment of the frozen food aisle has seen more disruption than the ice cream and frozen novelties market with the introduction of protein-rich products.
 Many producers developed products in response to the growing low-carb diet trend.
 These products not only boost protein; they do so with fewer calories, fat and sugar.

 Unlike many low-fat options of the past, these protein-packed ice creams are typically clean label and feature rich, decadent textures.
 And, they’re beyond traditional vanilla ice cream flavors or chocolate ice cream varieties.
 Some examples include novelty flavors such as sea salt caramel, chocolate covered frozen banana, mint chocolate chip, and birthday ice cream cake.
 Many of these flavors can be enjoyed with fewer than 350 calories for an entire pint (compared to more than 1,000 for traditional ice cream).

 One leading brand of protein-rich ice cream saw staggering sales of $44.3 million in 2016 alone which rose nearly eight times in 2017 to more than $350 million, and rose yet again in 2018.
 The success has led to the company venturing into ice cream sandwiches, ice pops and other frozen novelties.